Fear of the City

 Markus Figl (ÖVP):

 “Women, young people, and the elderly in particular are increasingly reporting that they no longer feel safe at certain hotspots, in parks, or around public transportation.
-The main cause of this is the years-long failure of integration by the SPÖ-Neos city government, which has led to an increase in parallel societies, a lack of German language skills, and youth crime in trouble spots.
+The main cause of this is the years-long failure of the SPÖ-Neos city government to integrate, which has led to a rise in parallel societies, a lack of German language skills, and youth crime in trouble spots.

-Instead of honestly addressing the problems, the Red-Pink coalition has been appeasing the situation for far too long.
-The police are doing an excellent job, but they cannot solve the problems caused by failed integration policies on their own, which is why clear integration rules, alcohol-free zones, or a Vienna City Guard are needed to alleviate the burden.”
+Instead of addressing problems honestly, the Red-Pink coalition has been appeasing the situation for far too long.
+The police are doing an excellent job, but they cannot solve the problems caused by failed integration policies on their own, which is why clear integration rules, alcohol-free zones, or a Vienna City Guard are needed to ease the burden.”

 This article has been automatically translated,